Extension Social Media Policies & Best Practices

 for the account and ensure you have a backup person in your department and approval

-social media directory.
+the UACES social media directory.

 Social media accounts for UACES entities, including 4-H, EHC, Master Gardeners and any other entity representing UACES, should be set up by the county agent or specialist.
 In the event an account is set up by a club member for the entire group, a county agent or specialist must be added as an administrator to maintain settings and controls as set forth in these guidelines.